pagalvin/tsbook/chapter05_ComplexTypes.md

 # Complex Types

 ## What's Covered
 We're going to start off this chapter by introducing TypeScript _interfaces_.
-As many of you know, practicing object oriented (OO) programmers often use interfaces to describe parts or all of common design patterns (e.g. Observer, Command, etc.).
-TypeScript interfaces support these design patterns the same way interfaces support design patterns in C#, Java and similar languages.
-We'll get to that topic in [[[chapter 7?]]].
-In the meantime, this chapter focuses on data - how to use interfaces to describe objects and their fields.
+As many of you know, interfaces play an over-sized role in many common design patterns (think SOLID[^1]).
+We will talk about interfaces in that context in [[chapter 7?]].
+This chapter examines interfaces in the context of JavaScript objects and their fields.

-TypeScript provides other more advanced typing support.
+TypeScript provides other more advanced typing support that you've likely seen in C# and Java.
 This chapter covers some of them, including[^1]:

 <div style="float:right; margin-left: 15px; border: 1px solid; width:25%; font-size: 10px">
 <b><i>A Note About Generics</i></b><br/>